top of page

 Bloom Notes: Hosta Flowers Are a Bonus, Not the Main Event

-Most homeowners choose hostas for foliage, and that’s the right mindset.
+Most homeowners choose hostas for their foliage, and that’s the right mindset.
 Hosta flowers are usually soft—lavender to pale purple (sometimes close to white)—and they rise on tall stalks above the leaves in summer.

 Close-up of hosta flowers—soft lavender, bell-shaped blooms on tall stems with unopened buds—set against a blurred green garden background.